 Very useful parameter for maintaining and identifying locks in the instance.
 When enabled, shows the reserved objects of each request, as well as the type of lock requested by the session.

 Using this parameter, a new column appears in the final result (dd hh: mm: ss.mss (avg)).
 This column shows the average execution time of the current query running for each session.
 As you can see from the example, my query has been running for more than 2h, but the current snippet is taking, on average, 79 ms, in a loop of 850.000 iterations.
 This time is estimated based on the plan and execution histories.

-Using this parameter will create a new column in the final result called “additional_info”, which is an XML with various SET command information and definitions from each session, as shown in the example below:
+Using this parameter, a new column will be created in the final result called “additional_info”, which is XML with various information and definitions of SET commands for each session, as shown in the example below:

-If you use the @get_task_info = 2 and @get_additional_info = 1 parameters and there is a lock in some session, the XML in the “additional_info” column of this session that is in lock will have a node called block_info with block information:
+If you use the parameters @get_task_info = 2 and @get_additional_info = 1 and there is a lock in a session, the XML in the “additional_info” column of that session that is in lock will have a node called block_info with the block information:

 One of my favorite parameters, @find_block_leaders when enabled, allows me to analyze each session and count how many other sessions are in lock waiting for objects to be released for that session.
 Do you know when lock events start on your production instance and you have to keep looking for who is causing these locks?
 This parameter is the solution for you.

 This interesting feature is for you to be able to perform two data collections over a given period of time (this period is the parameter value, in seconds) and to analyze the difference in tempdb allocation, readings, writes, etc. between the two. collections performed.

 In the example below, I specified an interval of 10 seconds between each collection.
 At the end of 10 seconds, columns with the suffix “_delta” will be created, demonstrating the difference between the first and the second execution.